Natural Flood Management

 Resources on site (or almost)

-I have a woodland that needs trees thining.
+I have a woodland that needs trees thinning.
 Many of the trees were planted very closely together, and are quite spindly, there is a mix of Hazel, Oak, Goat Willow Alder, Holly, Rowan and Birch.
-There are also 2 large Ash trees which have begun to show signs of Ash die back, and I need to cut them.
+There are also 2 large Ash trees which have begun to show signs of Ash die back.
 Over the past 6 years I have been growing and coppicing Osier willows.

 I have a neighbour with a mini-digger.